WRDW-TV: History

 In 1960, the Morrises exited Augusta broadcasting, with channel 12 being sold to what would eventually become Rust Craft Broadcasting.
 (Channel 12 and 1480 AM continued to share the WRDW call letters until the early 1980s, when the radio station was sold by entertainer and Augusta native James Brown; it later became WCHZ).
 Magazine publisher Ziff-Davis purchased Rust Craft in 1979.
 Channel 12 was sold along with then-sister stations WEYI-TV in Saginaw, Michigan, WROC-TV in Rochester, New York, WRCB-TV in Chattanooga, Tennessee, and WTOV-TV in Steubenville, Ohio, to Television Station Partners, a group composed of Ziff Davis's broadcast executives, in 1983.
-Television Station Partners sold off all of its stations in early January 1996, with WRDW going to Gray Communications Systems (now Gray Television).
+Television Station Partners sold off all of its stations in early January 1996, with WRDW going to Gray Communications Systems (now Gray Media).

 Ever since CBS began broadcasting the Masters Tournament in 1956, WRDW has been the de facto flagship station of the annual golf tournament played at Augusta National Golf Club.

 On July 12, 2018, WRDW broke ground on a new building to replace its facility on Georgia Avenue in North Augusta, South Carolina, where it had been based since its inception.
 The new 30,000 sqft facility houses operations for both WRDW and WAGT, and opened in February 2021.
 As a nod to Augusta National and the Masters, the new facility also features a putting green.

 Programming

-Unlike most Gray-owned CBS stations, WRDW-TV does not carry the entire CBS schedule; the station does not carry the entirety of CBS' weekday overnight lineup—it carries the CBS Overnight News but does not clear the network's broadcast of the CBS Morning News; as a result, the latter program does not air in the Augusta market.
+Unlike most Gray-owned CBS stations, WRDW-TV does not carry the entire CBS schedule; the station does not carry the entirety of CBS' weekday overnight lineup—it carries the CBS News Roundup but does not clear the network's broadcast of the CBS Morning News; as a result, the latter program does not air in the Augusta market.